 You say, “I thought the contract was a done deal, all but signed.”

 “Yeah.”
 Rep says, “I thought so too.
 They changed their mind.”
 You ask what happened.
 Rep bows her head.
 She tells you about a blunder she made on a sales call last month, putting her foot in her mouth.
-The whole tenor of the relationship changed.
+She apologized at the time, but the whole tenor of the relationship changed.
 And she just couldn’t pull the deal out of the resulting nose dive.
 If Rep had only come to you immediately, you know you could have helped mend the damage done, and come out ahead.
 If only Rep had told you at the time.

 A SALES TEAM SITUATION